thatandromeda/hamlet/docs/docs.md

 # Documentation

+Run tests with `python manage.py test --settings=hamlet.settings.test`.

+This ensures that they use the test neural net.
+The primary keys of objects in the test file are written around the assumption that they will be present in both the test net and the fixtures.

+You can generate additional fixtures with statements like `python manage.py dumpdata theses.Person --pks=63970,29903 > hamlet/theses/fixtures/authors.json`, but make sure to include the pks of all objects already in the fixtures (or to write it to a separate file and then unite it with the existing - you can't just append because the json syntax will be wrong).

 ## Systems

 Running with pipenv.
 There's a .env file (kept out of version control) for use by `pipenv shell`.
 It specifies: